Marcelino Oreja, 1st Marquess of Oreja: Career

 Oreja served as Spanish minister of foreign affairs from 5 July 1976 to 1980.
-July 1976 Oreja set out to reform Spain’s 1953 Concordat with the Vatican, which resulted the same month in agreements with the Vatican laying out the separation of church and state.
-The Spanish chief of state no more had the right to nominate Roman Catholic bishops, in exchange the Vatican dropped its right of “ecclesiastical forum”.
+July 1976 Oreja set out to reform Spain's 1953 Concordat with the Vatican, which resulted the same month in agreements with the Holy See laying out the separation of church and state.
+The Spanish chief of state no more had the right to nominate Roman Catholic bishops, in exchange the Vatican dropped its right of "ecclesiastical forum".
 Two months later Oreja signed the Universal Declaration of Human Rights on behalf of Spain.

-On 24 November 1977, in Strasbourg, Oreja signed Spain’s accession to the Council of Europe, with the European Convention on Human Rights entering into force in Spain on 4 October 1979.
+On 24 November 1977, in Strasbourg, Oreja signed Spain's accession to the Council of Europe, with the European Convention on Human Rights entering into force in Spain on 4 October 1979.

 He was Secretary General of the Council of Europe from 1984 to 1989.

 He was elected to the European Parliament in 1989.
 His membership ended on 28 June 1993.

 In 1994 Oreja was appointed European Commissioner for Transport and Energy and then European Commissioner for Institutional Relations and Communication Strategy.

 At the end of his mandate, Oreja retired from political life, returning to Spain.
-He continued to be active in many fields, being appointed Head of the Institute for European Studies at the CEU San Pablo University Foundation, Vice-Chair of the BBV Foundation (1996) and Doctor Honoris Causa at Zaragoza and Seville Universities (1996).
+He continued to be active in many fields, being appointed Head of the Institute for European Studies at the CEU San Pablo University Foundation, Vice-chair of the BBV Foundation (1996) and Doctor Honoris Causa at Zaragoza and Seville Universities (1996).

+Personal life

+He married Silvia Arburúa, daughter of Minister Manuel Arburúa de la Miyar and has 2 sons: Marcelino and Manuel.